-We look at the recruitment records for staff.
+We looked at the recruitment records for staff.
 We saw that safe systems were used when new staff were recruited.
-All new staff obtained a Disclosure and Barring Service disclosure to check they were not barred from working with vulnerable people.
-The registered provider had obtained evidence of their good character and conduct in previous employment.
+The registered provider had obtained a Disclosure and Barring Service check for all staff which demonstrated they were not barred from working with vulnerable people.
+The registered provider had obtained evidence of their good character and conduct in previous employment by seeking references from previous employers.

 There were contingency plans in place to deal with emergency situations such as fire or power cuts.
 For example people had personal evacuation plans which outlined how they would be kept safe in a fire.
-The registered manager was always available to talk to out of hours via telephone and would attend the home if necessary.
-In her absence staff could contact the registered manager of another of the provider's homes or the provider themselves.
+The registered manager or her deputies were always available to talk to out of hours via telephone and would attend the home if necessary.